FAQ

 • Who will review my paper?

 Generally speaking, every paper will be subject to double-blind review by three or more members of the editorial board.
-We may also seek external reviewers from time to time, but our intent is that editorial board members will do the bulk of the reviewing themselves.
+The editorial board of the journal corresponds to the CHES conference program committee, which changes yearly and is composed of international experts who are independent from the editiorial management of TCHES.
+We may also seek additional reviewers from time to time, but our intent is that editorial board members will do the bulk of the reviewing themselves.
 If you resubmit after a major revision, the editors will endeavor to assign the same reviewers, allowing for editorial continuity.

 • Does the IACR Transactions on Cryptographic Hardware and Embedded Systems provide editorial or other production support for authors?